 Remote Employee Wellness

 As employment trends lean toward the increased use of remote work, it’s important to consider how wellness programs impact stay-at-home workers differently.
 Without the social structure of regular physical interaction with other associates, some precautions may need to be taken.

 Some ideas employers can use to support remote employee wellness include reimbursing workers for fitness activities such as online exercise or meditation programs; encouraging employees to separate their work lives from their private lives; scheduling regular check-ins with leaders to discuss any issues; and creating a space where remote employees can chat and share their thoughts.

 Learn More About Wellness in the Workplace

 Implementing and maintaining a successful workplace wellness program can provide significant benefits for both employers and employees.
 It is not simply about providing the program, however, but also about understanding employee behaviors and motivations, and supporting and encouraging employees.
 Adapting wellness programs to changing business dynamics — such as the increase in remote work due to the COVID-19 pandemic — is also key.

 The understanding of human behavior is an essential component in the success of virtually every business and organization.
 It is also basic to the study of psychology.

-The USC online Master of Science in Applied Psychology is designed to prepare professionals to excel in the fields of consumer and organizational psychology through the development of skills such as research analysis, multicultural communication, problem solving and strategic thinking.
+The USC Applied Psychology Master’s degree online is designed to prepare professionals to excel in the fields of consumer and organizational psychology through the development of skills such as research analysis, multicultural communication, problem solving and strategic thinking.
 Learn more about the program today and how it can lead to rewarding career choices.